bgb10/bgb10/README.md

 # Gwan-Bin Park
 **A Developer who have the wisdom and logic to persuade others.**

+I am a computer science student at Chung-Ang university, pursuing a Bachelor of Engineering degree.
+I have two years of software engineering experience, working as a soldier in charge of software development at the Republic of Korea Air Force and as a vacation intern at NH INVESTMENT & SECURITIES, a leading financial company in Korea.
 Be open to diverse knowledge and experiences, not just Computer Science, to speak with evidence.
-I have two years of full-stack web developing experience in Republic of Korea Air Force and solved real-life problems through several projects.

 # Current Interests
 * [Learning ROS(Robot Operating System) in daily.](https://github.com/bgb10?tab=repositories)